Hemophilia

 tendency to bleed from the nose, mouth, and gums with minor injury.
 Bleeding while

-brushing teeth or having dental work is often a sign of hemophilia.
+brushing and flossing teeth or having dental work is often a sign of hemophilia.

 -

-Hemarthrosis (bleeding into a joint) can cause pain, immobility, and
+emarthrosis).
+This can cause pain, immobility, and deformity if

-deformity if not treated.
-This is the most common site of complications due to
+not treated.
+This is the most common site of complications due to hemophilia

-hemophilia bleeding.
-These joint bleeds can lead to chronic, painful, arthritis,
+bleeding.
+If joint bleeds keep recurring, they can lead to chronic, painful arthritis

 -